 I don’t think it’s a trend.
-I think people expect a certain performance, and they know that having only Sukuk will not help them reach those expectations.
-That is why they are more openminded and want more equities in this regard.
+I think people expert a certain performance, and they know that having only Sukuk will not help them reach those expectations.
+That is why they are more open-minded and want more equities in this regards.
 Every case is different.
 For one client, for example, who has a $70 million invested, and for him, performance is not important.
 He said that he wants positive performance, as long as I’ve achieved the 2.5 per cent Zakat—the preserve the capital and contribute as he should as a good Muslim.
 For others, they would like to be closer to five per cent.
 It depends.

 Do your conventional investors look to Shari’ah-compliant investment as another way towards sustainable or ethical investment, which Lombard Odier is expressly committed towards?